JSRocksHQ/slush-es20xx/README.md

 slush es6
 ```

-Then open a terminal, `cd` to the project root and run `npm run dev`.
+Then `cd` to the project root and run `npm run dev`.
 You're all set, happy hacking!

 # Architecture